Coronavirus: Language Guide

 - When reporting on businesses or institutions that are literally reopening, be as specific as possible.
 (Ex.: “Select Georgia businesses to reopen today; social distancing orders still in place” is better than “Georgia reopens Friday.”)

 - When examining a region’s efforts to overcome the impact of the pandemic, use words, like “recovery,” that frame the issue in public health terms.

 Be sure to lead any story about city or county restrictions with what a shutdown or a stay-at-home order actually means, and what “non-essential businesses” means.
 While it’s important that audiences understand these preventative measures are taken to slow the spread of the coronavirus, they may be alarmed that their access to essentials like food or medicine or to loved ones will be suddenly cut off.
 Pack your headlines about this with fear-reducing information whenever possible.

-Regardless of which you use, you must define it for your audience.
+So, regardless of which you use, continue to define it for your audience.
 The standards we are all using to slow the spread of COVID-19 are changing all the time.
-(For instance, some have said any type of distancing requires 3 feet of clearance; others say 6 feet.)
 So be sure to include an up-to-date definition of this distancing whenever it is referenced.
 The graphic below by Hybrid UX Research shows a great example of how to be specific with your audience.

 - The Hill: WHO official warns against calling it ‘Chinese virus,’ says ‘there is no blame in this’

 - World Health Organization: Social Stigma associated with COVID-19

 - Al Jazeera: Why ‘physical distancing’ is better than ‘social distancing’